Alluxio/alluxio/docs/en/core-services/Caching.md

 ```

 Note that the ordering of the medium types must match with the ordering of the paths.
-Here, MEM and SSD are two types preconfigured in Alluxio.
+Here, MEM and SSD are two preconfigured types in Alluxio.
 `alluxio.master.tieredstore.global.mediumtype` is a configuration parameter that has a list of
 all available medium types and by default it is set to `MEM, SSD, HDD`.
 This list can be modified
 if the user has additional storage media types.

 The paths provided should point to paths in the local filesystem mounting the appropriate storage
 media.
 To enable short circuit operations, the permissions of these paths should be permissive for the
 client user to read, write, and execute on the path.
-For example, `770` permissions is needed for
+For example, `770` permissions are needed for
 the client user who is among the same group of the user that starts the Alluxio service.

 After updating the storage media, we need to indicate how much storage is allocated for each storage